 Bi-level Positive Airway Pressure (BiPAP)

-Bi-level Positive Airway Pressure (BiPAP) therapy is a non-invasive treatment for severe obstructive sleep apnea (OSA).
+Bi-level Positive Airway Pressure (BiPAP) therapy is a non-invasive treatment for severe obstructive sleep apnoea (OSA).
 Especially beneficial for individuals who struggle with CPAP machines.

 BiPAP devices provide two distinct air pressure levels: